Aircraft General Knowledge (AGK)

 We can have 2 types of tyres on arplanes:

-• Tube-type: This type has an inside and outside tyre, just like your bicycle
+- Tube-type: This type has an inner tube and an outer tyre, comparable with a bicycle tyre.

 Hydraulic systems

-Hydraulic means litteraly transfer using liquids (hydro).
-We can transfer different forces using liquids using this formula:
+We can transfer different forces using liquids hydraulically using this formula:

-Liquids are a great way to transfer force, as fluids can not be compressed unlike air.
+This means that, at the same pressure, a larger surface area gives a larger force.
+Liquids are a great way to transfer force, as fluids can hardly be compressed compared with air.

 Brakes